-I unde rstand that my compu ter use is not p orivate and that th he District will: monitor my activity on the computer system.
+I understand that my computer use is not private and that the District will monitor my activity on the computer system.

 I have read the District's electronic communications system policy and administrative regulations and agree to abide by their provisions.
 In consideration for the privilege of using the District's electronic communications system and in consideration for having access to the public networks, I hereby release the District, its operators, and any institutions with which they are affiliated from any and all claims and damages of any nature arising from my use of, or inability to use, the system, including without limitation, the type of damages identified in the District's policy and administrative regulations.